2026 Go Bowling at The Glen predictions, odds, time: NASCAR at Watkins Glen picks, best bets from proven model

 Mike McClure's computer model reveals its surprising picks and NASCAR Watkins Glen props for the Go Bowling at The Glen 2026 on Sunday

 The Cup Series heads to its second road course of the season with the 2026 Go Bowling at The Glen on Sunday.
 The green flag drops at 3 p.m.
 ET at Watkins Glen International, with this year's race being extended from 90 to 100 laps.
-Road course specialist, Shane van Gisbergen, is the defending race winner, and all six of his Cup Series wins have come on road or street tracks.
+Road course specialist, Shane van Gisbergen is the defending race winner and he claimed the pole position on Saturday, and all six of his Cup Series wins have come on road or street tracks.
 Thus, it's no surprise he's the favorite in the latest 2026 NASCAR at Watkins Glen odds at +125.

 Rookie Connor Zilisch is right behind at +380, with Tyler Reddick (+900), who has five wins this year, the only other driver with single-digit NASCAR odds.
 Hendrick Motorsports has won five of the last seven races at Watkins Glen International, and its top drivers to use in Go Bowling at The Glen bets include William Byron (+1200) and Kyle Larson (+1900).
 Before locking in any NASCAR Watkins Glen predictions or NASCAR DFS lineups, you need to see the projected leaderboard from Mike McClure's proven model.